igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 ### Test Against Fork/Branch

 So here is my routine when I need to test pull requests from other contributors.
-The first thing to do is to create a new test branch.
+The first thing to do is to create a new test branch in the local `bilberry-hugo-theme-sandbox` repository.
 Then the `url` configuration variable in the `.gitmodules` file must be updated with the URL of the fork in question.
 The `branch` variable should also be defined if the submitted changes are in a specific branch.
 The updated `.gitmodules` file might look like this: